MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-region-availability-service-limits.md

 ## Service limits for analytics and insights

 The built-in limits are designed to ensure reliability and stability of the service.
-Use the Ideas forum to request for changes.
+Use the Ideas forum to request changes.

 The following table lists the built-in limits for the embedded version of insights that can be accessed through the Customer Service Hub, Customer Service workspace, and Omnichannel for Customer Service apps.